openlattice/openlattice-help-site-old/_guides/linking.md

 1. TOC
 {:toc}

-## Choose entity sets to link
+## Choose datasets to link

-In the dropdown menu, select the two (or more) entity sets you want to link and click **Define the links to join the entity sets** to continue to the next step.
+In the dropdown menu, select the two (or more) datasets you want to link and click **Define the links to join the entity sets** to continue to the next step.

 {%
   include image.html